The author is a British motorcyclist with lots of useful knowledge for readers.

-Britain has recently changed its motorcycle test exam an introduced a new module 1 motorbike test that you have to pass at a test center before you are allowed to take the main riding test.
+Britain has recently changed its motorcycle test exam and introduced a new module 1 motorbike test that you have to pass at a test center before you are allowed to take the main riding test.
 Here are some pointers and tips to help you pass the module 1 motorcycle test.

-DSA motorbike rider's test.
+Before you can even think about doing this test you have to have completed a compulsory basic training (CBT test) course that covers basic safety.
+Remember to bring your CBT certificate with you or you won't be allowed to even take module 1 of the new DSA motorbike rider's test.
 You'd be surprised at just how many people fail because they arrive at the test centre without all the right documentation.
-That includes your photo drivers license and the paper part too.
+That includes your photo driver's license and the paper part too.

-speed of 50 km/h (approx. 32 mph) on a special test track.
+This test introduced two new maneuvers carried out at a minimum speed of 50 km/h (approx. 32 mph) on a special test track.
 These are the emergency stop and obstacle avoidance.
-Both are actually pretty easy but are the main reason that many people either fail their exam or hurt themselves.
+Both are actually pretty easy but are the main reason that many people either fail their exams or hurt themselves.
 The test is the same whether you are on a motorcycle or scooter and is also the same if you are riding a geared bike or an automatic.
-The only difference is that if you take the test on an automatic you will be limited to riding one once you get your drivers license.
+The only difference is that if you take the test on an automatic you will be limited to riding one once you get your driver's license.

 If you are doing the emergency stop also focus on accelerating towards the speed trap.
 Only when through it should you even start thinking of rolling off on the throttle and getting ready to brake - lots of people do this too early and come through the trap at 49 km per hour - if you do this twice you will fail.

-When the signal is given to stop be firm but don't jam down down too hard on the brakes and put your motorcycle or scooter into a skid.
+When the signal is given to stop be firm but don't jam down too hard on the brakes and put your motorcycle or scooter into a skid.
 The instructor wants to see a controlled stop, not a skid.
-You are more likely to fail by skidding then by taking an extra meter or two to stop.
+You are more likely to fail by skidding than by taking an extra meter or two to stop.

 The final tip is to always remember you are being watched and to behave as if you are on the road whenever you are on your motorcycle.
-This means doing shoulder checks for traffic (yep, it feels stupid in a test center that isn't on the road) and watch your mirrors when slowing down.
+This means doing shoulder checks for traffic (yep, it feels stupid in a test center that isn't on the road) and watching your mirrors when slowing down.
 Stupid as it may feel, if the instructor thinks you aren't watching your blind spots or doing lifesaver glances over the shoulder then you can be failed.

-Practice the basic exercises on a quiet road or parking lot including the low speed stuff (moving at walking pace, figure 8s and u-turns) and go through the exercises in the test at a high enough speed and there is no reason you should not pass the module 1 of your UK motorcycle riders test the first time you take the exam.
+Practice the basic exercises on a quiet road or parking lot including the low-speed stuff (moving at walking pace, figure 8s, and u-turns), and go through the exercises in the test at a high enough speed and there is no reason you should not pass the module 1 of your UK motorcycle riders test the first time you take the exam.
 Good luck!